National Theatre of Bahrain: Construction

-Plans for the construction of a new theatre originated in 2003 but had been delayed due to unknown reasons.
+Plans for the construction of a new theatre originated in 2003 but had been delayed for unknown reasons.
 The establishment of a new and larger theatre would alleviate pressure on the aging 670-seat Cultural Hall theatre, which had struggled with hosting theatrical events during the Spring of Culture programs.
 In December 2007, the Works and Housing Ministry officially launched the project, having unveiled a conceptual design and scheduled construction to begin in June 2008 and to be completed by June 2010.
 Unknown reasons caused the delay of the project's construction until 2011.

 The theatre itself was constructed on the demolished site of the Bahrain Heritage Village, which itself was a constructed in the 1980s and meant to be a replica of a typical Bahraini village.
 The Heritage Village was relocated to Arad in the neighbouring island of Muharraq in December 2009 to save costs.

 Construction officially began June–July 2011 and carried on until November 2012.
 In July 2012, it was feared that the theatre's construction would not be completed in time to coincide with the country's already-scheduled culture programs.
 As a result, the Works ministry drafted a total of 700 people to work on the site, 625 of which worked during daylight and the rest during the night to ensure that no delays occurred.
 The main entrance's steel poles were fixed in July 2012 as well as the cladding walls of the main auditorium.
 Air conditioning units, leather and glass materials were put in place in the last months of construction.